 Councillors are elected by their peers and each class is represented by two councillors.
 They meet on a regular basis and then report back to their classes through Class Council meetings, giving all children some involvement in the decision making process.

-The School Council met for the first time in November for a getting to know each other session.
+The School Council met for the first time in September for a getting to know each other session.

 They asked each other such questions as, “Who is you favourite superhero?” and, “What would your superpower be if you were a superhero?”